bark-simulator/bark/README.md

 Use `git clone https://github.com/bark-simulator/bark.git` or download the repository from this page.
 Then follow the instructions at [How to Install BARK](https://github.com/bark-simulator/bark/blob/master/docs/source/installation.md).

-After the installation, you can explore the examples e.g. by running `source dev_into.sh && bazel run //examples:od8_const_vel_two_agent`.
+After the installation, you can explore the examples by e.g. running `source dev_into.sh && bazel run //examples:od8_const_vel_two_agent`.
-This runs the semantic simulation and a matplotlib viewer visualizes the world.

 For a more detailed understanding of how BARK works, its concept and use cases have a look at our [documentation](https://bark-simulator.readthedocs.io/en/latest/about.html).